tjfontaine/cloudnative/observability-and-analysis/telemetry/grafana/kubernetes.md

 Next, create a [policy](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policygetstarted.htm) named “grafana_policy” in the root compartment of your tenancy to permit instances in the dynamic group to make API calls against Oracle Cloud Infrastructure services.
 Add the following policy statements:

-* `allow group grafana to read metrics in tenancy`
+* `allow dynamicgroup grafana to read metrics in tenancy`
-* `allow group grafana to read compartments in tenancy`
+* `allow dynamicgroup grafana to read compartments in tenancy`

    ![Screen Shot 2018-12-17 at 4.01.47 PM](images/Screen%20Shot%202018-12-17%20at%204.01.47%20PM.png)